SruthiKorembathe/CICDImplementation/Template-REST-API.md

 > [!NOTE]
 > And after providing quick links for jumping to specific endpoints, then
 > break down each endpoint with specifics in a standard format.
+> This is a tabular format more suitable for programmers.

 ### Add one topping